thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

   }
 ```

+Place your solution in the `Exercise 4` folder in the [exercises repository](https://github.com/gSchool/angular-intro-to-events).

 **EXERCISE 5: Replay colors**

 Now that you have a box that will change to a new random color on each mouse enter, use `ng-click` and the `$timeout` service to create a feature that will show all the random colors that have been clicked in reverse order.